ardalis/HttpClientTestExtensions/README.md

 // PUT and ensure response contains a substring string result = client.PutAndEnsureSubstringAsync("/authors/1", content, "OMG!");

+// PUT and assert a 302 is returned await client.PutAndEnsureRedirectAsync("/oldone", content, "/newone");

 // PUT and assert a 400 is returned await client.PutAndEnsureBadRequestAsync("/authors/1", "banana");